percona/pxb-docs/docs/permissions.md

 # Permissions needed

-We will be referring to *permissions* to the ability of a user to access and perform changes on the relevant parts of the host’s filesystem, starting/stopping services and installing software.
+We will be referring to permissions to the ability of a user to access and perform changes on the relevant parts of the host’s filesystem, starting/stopping services and installing software.

-By *privileges*, we refer to the abilities of a database user to perform different kinds of actions on the database server.
+By privileges, we refer to the abilities of a database user to perform different kinds of actions on the database server.

 There are many ways for checking the permission on a file or directory.
 For